edemaine/svgtiler/README.md

 ```

 In the **.js / .coffee / .jsx / .cjsx formats**, the file consists of
-JavaScript / CoffeeScript code, the last line of which should evaluate to either
+JavaScript / CoffeeScript code that gets loaded as a NodeJS module.
+The code specifies a `mapping` in one of three ways:

+1. Writing a `mapping` expression at the end of the file (implicit export).
+2. `export default mapping` (ECMAScript modules style)
+3. `exports.default = mapping` (CommonJS modules style)

+In any case, `mapping` should be an expression evaluating to either

 1. an *object* whose keys are symbol names, or
 2. a *function* in one argument, a symbol name (string).